 Sit to stand desks, like the SmartDesk2 from Autonomous AI and UPLIFT V2 that we have, not only gives us more movement options in a standing position but also allows us to constantly switch between a sitting and standing position throughout the workday.
 With sitting OR standing, we can let our bodies go into whatever posture or position it feels like!
 That could be your classic “bad posture” or your “perfect posture”, it doesn’t matter as the perfect working desk posture is the one that keeps you moving!

-- COMPENSATION: Limit movement to your upper body, keep your lower body still.
+COMPENSATION: Limit movement to your upper body, and keep your lower body still.

-Get set-up standing with a box or object in front of you that you can put one foot up on.
+Get set-up standing with a box or object in front of you that you can put one foot upon.
 The side that remains down on the ground is the one getting the stretch.
 Put one foot up, perform a posterior pelvic tilt, and shift your weight forward until you feel a stretch.
 Hold that position for a moment, back out of it and then repeat to make it dynamic

 Your best working desk posture is your next posture, so keep moving!!

 Posture Exercises To Maximize Your Mobility At Your Fingertips!